 - Complete the online JHU APPLICATION, including statement of purpose.

 - Arrange for one letter of recommendation from a person familiar with your abilities and achievements, especially relevant to graduate study in applied mathematics, to be submitted electronically through the online application.

 - Arrange for unofficial transcripts of all undergraduate study to be uploaded into your online application.
 Applicants who have attended non-US institutions are also encouraged to submit a professional credential evaluation with the unofficial transcripts.
 If admitted, you will be required to submit your official final documents directly to Graduate Admissions.

 - GRE scores are not required, but may be submitted if you wish.

 Detailed information about application requirements can be found on the Graduate Admissions web site.
 If you have further questions, please contact the Graduate Admissions Office.
 Contact information can be found here.

-For students admitted into the program in Fall 2019 or later: The Department of Applied Mathematics and Statistics allows students to use a maximum of two courses to satisfy course requirements in your Bachelor’s and Master’s degree programs.
+The Department of Applied Mathematics and Statistics allows students to use a maximum of two courses to satisfy course requirements in your Bachelor’s and Master’s degree programs.
 If the two courses are taken prior to the student’s senior year, they may be counted when taken at the 400-level.
 If the two courses are taken during the student’s senior year, only 600-level or higher courses are eligible to be counted.
 Additional information about the double-counting policy can be found at https://engineering.jhu.edu/graduate-studies/academic-policies-procedures-graduate/.

 Once admitted to the Bachelor’s Master’s program, students are required to meet with their AMS faculty advisor to plan a proposed Master’s program of study.
 This completed form should be submitted to academic staff after obtaining the advisor’s signature.